 Option 2: Using Scroll's content blocker for Safari

 If you can't or don't want to use Scroll's DNS setting, you can enable our content blocker in Settings under Safari > Content Blockers.
-This will work in Safari and most in-app web browsers, but will not work in apps like Facebook and requires an additional step for browsers like Firefox or Chrome.
+This will work in Safari and most in-app web browsers, but will not work in some apps, and requires an additional step for browsers like Firefox or Chrome.

-To enable Scroll in Firefox or Chrome, turn off Apple’s tracking protection in Settings under Firefox or Chrome (each browser’s own built-in tracking protection will still be active) and then go to ‘Activate Scroll in other apps’ in the Scroll app’s settings and click on the ‘activate’ button for your chosen browser.
+To enable Scroll in Firefox or Chrome, turn off "Allow Cross-Website Tracking" in Settings under Firefox or Chrome (each browser’s own built-in tracking protection will still be active) and then go to ‘Activate Scroll in other apps’ in the Scroll app’s settings and click on the ‘activate’ button for your chosen browser.

 Why do I need to do this?